1998 Mercedes Cup – Singles

 The 1998 Mercedes Cup was a men's tennis tournament played on clay courts in Stuttgart, Germany, that was part of the International Series Gold of the 1998 ATP Tour.
 It was the fiftieth edition of the tournament and was held 20 July – 26 July.
+Gustavo Kuerten, who was seeded 13th, won the singles title, by defeating Karol Kučera 4–6, 6–2, 6–4 in the final.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.